1945 Empire State Building B-25 crash: Incident

-On Saturday, July 28, 1945, Lieutenant Colonel William Franklin Smith Jr., of Watertown, Massachusetts, was piloting a B-25 Mitchell bomber on a routine personnel transport mission from Bedford Army Air Field in Massachusetts to Newark Metropolitan Airport in New Jersey.
+On Saturday, July 28, 1945, Lieutenant Colonel William Franklin Smith Jr., of Watertown, Massachusetts, was piloting a B-25 Mitchell bomber on a routine personnel transport mission from Bedford Army Air Field in Massachusetts.
+Due to thick fog, the aircraft was unable to land at LaGuardia Airport as scheduled.
+The pilot requested to divert to Newark Metropolitan Airport in New Jersey.
 Smith asked for clearance to land, but he was advised of zero visibility.
-Proceeding anyway, he became disoriented by the fog and turned right instead of left after passing the Chrysler Building.
+Proceeding anyway, he became disoriented by the fog and turned right instead of left after flying dangerously close to the Chrysler Building on East 42nd Street.

 At 9:40 a.m., the aircraft crashed into the north side of the Empire State Building, between the 78th and 80th floors, making an 18 × 20 ft hole in the building into the offices of the War Relief Services and the National Catholic Welfare Council.
 One engine shot through the south side opposite the impact, flew as far as the next block, dropped 900 ft, landed on the roof of a nearby building and caused a fire that destroyed a penthouse art studio.
-The other engine and part of the landing gear fell down an elevator shaft.
+The other engine and part of the landing gear fell down an elevator shaft, severing its cables.
 The resulting fire was extinguished in 40 minutes.
-The Empire State Building fire is the highest structural fire to be brought under control by firefighters.
+The Empire State Building fire is the highest structural fire to be brought under control by New York firefighters.